proknow/proknow-sdk-dotnet/README.md

 # Introduction
-proknow-sdk is a .NET Core SDK to interface with ProKnow.
+proknow-sdk is a .NET SDK to interface with ProKnow.

 # Documentation
 Complete documentation is available at [Github Pages](http://proknow.github.io/proknow-sdk-dotnet).